BCLab-UNM/SwarmathonIV-Cabrillo-Public/README.md

 ##### Environment Setup
-From ROS Wiki: It's convenient if the ROS environment variables are automatically added to your bash session every time a new shell is launched:
+From ROS Wiki: It’s convenient if the ROS environment variables are automatically added to your bash session every time a new shell is launched:
 ```
 echo "source /opt/ros/kinetic/setup.bash" >> ~/.bashrc
 source ~/.bashrc